 How are local conditions taken into account in the projections?

 One key input to the VIF projections is the availability of land and housing, including data on local vacancy rates, recent development trends and capacities for additional dwellings.
-The Department's Urban Development Program (UDP) provides updated analysis on the supply of and demand for residential and industrial land across the metropolitan Melbourne, Geelong and other regional centres over the short to medium term.
+The Department’s Urban Development Program (UDP) provides updated analysis on the supply of and demand for residential and industrial land across the metropolitan Melbourne, Geelong and other regional centres over the short to medium term.
 In developing the VIF projections, DELWP takes into consideration the UDP information as well as information gathered through consultations with local governments, property and development experts and other stakeholders who have localised knowledge.
-For Melbourne LGAs, Housing Development Data which monitors the size and location of infill developments in residential areas is used to develop the extent of future dwelling additions.
+For Metropolitan Melbourne, Housing Development Data which monitors the size and location of infill developments in residential areas is used to estimate the extent of future dwelling additions.

 Are residents in non-private dwellings included in the projections?